Berlin Sportpalast: Postwar years

 At war's end in 1945, the Sportpalast was in badly damaged condition with its roof destroyed.
-The building did not reopen for public ice sports until 1951, but these events were not popular because the rink was open to the elements and thus too cold for spectators to enjoy.
+The building did not reopen for public ice sports until 1951, but those events were not popular because the rink was open to the elements and thus too cold for spectators to enjoy.
 A new roof was constructed later, with the building reopening in 1953.
-Among the notables who performed at the Sportpalast in its postwar years was world-famous figure skater Sonja Henie.
+Among the notables who performed at the Sportpalast in its postwar years was the world-famous figure skater Sonja Henie.

-In the early 1950s, banker Heinz Henschel attempted to revive the Sportpalast, which he previously played in as a member of the Berliner Schlittschuhclub.
+In the early 1950s, the banker Heinz Henschel attempted to revive the Sportpalast, which he had played in as a member of the Berliner Schlittschuhclub.

-With the division of the city between East and West in the Cold War, the Sportpalast was situated in West Berlin.
+With the division of the city between East and West in the Cold War, the Sportpalast was in West Berlin.
 Although it was no longer the city's preeminent meeting hall, the Sportpalast in the postwar years hosted varied sorts of events, including rock concerts.
 Artists such as Bill Haley, Louis Armstrong, Mahalia Jackson, The Beach Boys, Jimi Hendrix, Pink Floyd, Deep Purple, The Nice, and The Mothers of Invention performed at the Sportpalast during the building's final decades.

-By the 1970s, the operation of the hall was no longer profitable; the Sportpalast closed in 1973 and was torn down and replaced by a high-rise apartment complex, dubbed the "Sozialpalast" – "the social housing palace".
+By the 1970s, the operation of the hall was no longer profitable.
+The Sportpalast closed in 1973 and was torn down and replaced by a high-rise apartment complex, dubbed the "Sozialpalast" – "the social (housing) palace".